ram2386/Assingment/README.md

 Overview of the application
 1) Display the employee name and their profile pic.
 2) Display the detail screen which shows the name, age and salary of the selected employee.
-3) Apply the sorting on employee age and name.
+3) Apply the sorting on employee's age and name.
 4) Delete the employee from the list.
 5) Display the employee list in offline mode.